-Colin Powell Fast Facts
+Colin Powell Fast Facts | CNN

 1986-1987 - Is assigned to US Fifth Corps in Frankfurt, Germany.

-November 1987-January 1989 - National Security Adviser to President Ronald Reagan.
+November 1987-January 1989 - National security adviser to President Ronald Reagan.

-1989-1994 - Commander-in-chief of the Forces Command at Ft.
+1989-1994 - Commander in chief of the Forces Command at Ft.
 McPherson, Georgia.

 1991 - Oversees Operations Desert Shield and Desert Storm.

-1993 - Retires from the Army a four-star general.
+1993 - Retires from the Army as a four-star general.

 1993 - Is named honorary Knight Commander Most Honorable Order of the Bath by Queen Elizabeth II.

-1994 - Negotiates with military leaders of Haiti to allow the peaceful return of President Jean-Bertrand Aristide, ending the need for a US invasion of the country.
+1994 - Negotiates with Haitian military leaders for the peaceful return of President Jean-Bertrand Aristide, ending the need for a US invasion of the country.

 1995 - Publishes his memoir, “My American Journey,” with Joseph E. Persico.